Emergency Fund

 • 1.

-The owner must live in the Snoqualmie Valley and be over 65 and on financial assistance or
+The owner must live in the Snoqualmie Valley and be on financial assistance, a military veteran, or income qualified.

 • 2.